markomr/getting-and-cleaning-data/CodeBook.md

-## The data source
+# Code book

-; README.txt
+## The original and reduced data

-: Describes the original data files in more detail.
+The original data is available at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip].

-; features_info.txt
+The data file is zipped and contains the following subfolder and file structure:

-: Describes the original data measurements in more detail.
+* README.txt - Describes the original data files in more detail.

-; activity_labels.txt : Activity mapping from id to label, 2 columns, 6 rows
+* features_info.txt - Describes the original data measurements in more detail.

-; features.txt : List of all the 561 test group measurements that are present in the actual data files, 1 column, 561 rows
+* activity_labels.txt - Activity mapping from id to label, 2 columns, 6 rows

-; test/X_test.txt : Measurement data for "test" group, 561 columns, 2947 rows
+* features.txt - List of all the 561 test group measurements that are present in the actual data files, 1 column, 561 rows

-; test/subject_test.txt : Test subject for every measurement row, 1 column, 2947 rows, 9 distinct values
+* test/X_test.txt - Measurement data for "test" group, 561 columns, 2947 rows
-; test/y_test.txt : Activity id for every measurement row, 1 column, 2947 rows
+* test/subject_test.txt - Test subject for every measurement row, 1 column, 2947 rows, 9 distinct values
-; test/Inertial Signals/... : Not used
+* test/y_test.txt - Activity id for every measurement row, 1 column, 2947 rows

-; train/X_train.txt : Measurement data for "train" group, 561 columns, 7352 rows
+* test/Inertial Signals/... - Not used

-; train/subject_train.txt : Test subject for every measurement row,1 column, 7352 rows, 21 distinct values
+* train/X_train.txt - Measurement data for "train" group, 561 columns, 7352 rows
-; train/y_train.txt : Activity id for every measurement row, 1 column, 7352 rows, 6 distinct values
+* train/subject_train.txt - Test subject for every measurement row,1 column, 7352 rows, 21 distinct values
-; train/Inertial Signals/... : Not used
+* train/y_train.txt - Activity id for every measurement row, 1 column, 7352 rows, 6 distinct values

-The original data contains details about the measurements.
+* train/Inertial Signals/... - Not used

 Originally the data contained 561 different measurements but we are only interested in mean and standard deviation for each measurement.
 The number of columns is reduced to 66 mean and standard deviation measurement columns in the same order as in original data.